team-alarm-clock/app/README.md

 ### Credits and Thank Yous

-Authors: Abel Quintero, Paige Gorry, Michael, Carmen Ramos
+Authors: Abel Quintero, Paige Gorry, Michael Elliott, Carmen Ramos

 Acknowledgements: All of the amazing TAs and instructors at Alchemy Code Lab